Wingham Ulmus x Wingham

 Like all elms it will eventually become a large stately tree, ideal for parks and big vistas.

 Wingham is also a good host for the White-letter Hairstreak butterfly, a native UK species which is entirely dependent on elms for breeding.

-Wingham was developed in Italy and is a hybrid with a mixed ancestry of several elm species.
+Wingham was developed in Italy, It is a hybrid with a mixed ancestry of several elm species, with the aim of confering resistance to Dutch Elm Disease.
 It was trialled in the UK by the Frank P. Matthews nursery in conjunction with elm enthusiast Dr David Herling.
 The first UK examples were planted in the village of Wingham in Kent, after which it has been named.

 These trees are propagated from cuttings rather than seeds, to ensure they grow true.

 Lutece is also resistant to Dutch elm disease, and is a better choice for poorer soils.